 One can “feel” the fact that the mass is incomplete—most obviously at the end of the Benedictus, which does not offer a truly affirmative or conclusive ending.
 This is mitigated somewhat by re-uniting solos and ripieno singers to the full choir, and re-engaging the full orchestra for the last 14 bars, as in this performance.
 The score does not mention tutti, it only specifies f.
 In this performance, though, this was musically more than satisfactory, and the performance as a whole was a most impressive, moving experience!

-Just a short note on choir size(s): in an exemplary way, this performance demonstrated the advantage of a small, professional choir ensemble: perfect sound control, balance, flexibility, transparency, clarity.
+Just a short note on choir size(s): in an exemplary way, in this performance, Marc Minkowski demonstrated the advantage of a small, professional choir ensemble: perfect sound control, balance, flexibility, transparency, clarity.
 And the ability to create a more intimate atmosphere, to reach out to the listener much more directly.

 It also demonstrated the few weaknesses of that approach.
 Besides possible limitations in big venues (not a problem at all in this concert), there is a certain loss of homogeneity within a voice of 2 – 3 singers.
 Plus, definitely, one loses the traditional “choir soundscape”.
 Especially—obviously—if the “choir” is merely a vocal quartet.
 Also this was rarely a problem here: none of this music is like the famous chorus of the Hebrew slaves in Verdi’s “Nabucco” , or the like, and none of this requires overwhelming strength and power into the remotest corner of the auditorium.